-In a new MMA Fighting interview, Bellator welterweight champion Ben Askren says that he'd happily turned down more money to re-sign with the organization in order to seek out better competition in the UFC.
+Bellator welterweight champion Ben Askren says that he happily turned down good offers to re-sign with the organization in order to seek out better competition in the UFC in a new MMA Fighting interview.

 According to Askren, who has publicly offered to fight either UFC champ Georges St. Pierre or his teammate Rory MacDonald for free, the goal of proving that he's the best fighter in the world is much more important to him than money.
 "I'm not willing to compromise my goals for monetary value," he continued.

 And though the wrestler is an unrestricted free agent at this time and options abound for him, including a potential roster spot in the World Series of Fighting (WSOF), he's only interested in fighting in the UFC.

 "What's the challenge if I go and fight [in the WSOF]?
 If I'm going to fight guys below me, I would have stayed in Bellator and took the money they were offering," he explained.

 The outspoken and undefeated champion is not deterred by UFC President Dana White saying that he is not interested in signing him, either.
 "I don't take it all personally, it's business," he said.